nitnelave/lru_cache/README.md

   - `StaticLruCache`, similar except that the vector is replaced by a `std::array`-like structure, allowing you to prevent reallocation, and hold the memory for the values on the stack if you want.
-  - `NodeLruCache`, consisting of an [`absl::node_hash_set`](https://abseil.io/docs/cpp/guides/container#abslnode_hash_map-and-abslnode_hash_set)
-    containing the key, the value and the linked list in the nodes.
+  - `NodeLruCache`, the default, consisting of an [`absl::node_hash_set`](https://abseil.io/docs/cpp/guides/container#abslnode_hash_map-and-abslnode_hash_set) containing the key, the value and the linked list in the nodes.